Jinya-CMS/plates/docs/docs/templates/data.md

 # Data

 It's very common to share application data (variables) with a template.
-Data can be whatever you want: strings, arrays, objects, etc. Plates allows you set both template specific data as well as shared template data.
+Data can be whatever you want: strings, arrays, objects, etc. Plates allows you set both template specific data and shared template data.

 ## Assign data